catherinecao123/DisasterResponseWebAppProject/README.md

    </ul>
   </dd>
 <dt>3.
 Flask Web App</dt>
 <dd> Some Flask sample codes are provided from Udacity DS degree class, by add extra features depending on personal knowledge of flask, html, css and javascript.
-In this part, in the python script, run.py:
+In this part, in the app folder, a python script, run.py:
   <ul>
     <li>Modify file paths for database and model as needed</li>
     <li>Add data visualizations using Plotly in the web app.</li>